Skip to main content

 Reuse your project

-You can request a new project when it is necessary.
-However, you can easily clean up your current project instead of requesting a new one every time you want to change something.
+You can request a new project when necessary.
+However, you can easily delete your current project instead of requesting a new one every time you want to start fresh.

 About the web UI